rekkawarShubham/equal_weighted_index_assignment/README.md

 | cumulative\_return | DOUBLE    |

 ### :: Suggestions for Production ::
         1. Use a real-time data source like IEX Cloud or Polygon for accurate market caps

         2. Run ingestion as a scheduled background job (e.g. Airflow or Celery or even cron job)

-    3. Secure API with Auth
+        3. Secure API with Auth  (OAuth2, API tokens, or JWT implementation)

-    4. Add rate limiting and pagination
+        4. Add rate limiting and pagination (use tenacity for retry policy and make it fault tolerant and use slowapi to limit requests per minute by user (remote address implementation))

         5. Move to PostgreSQL + Redis cluster in production

 ## Author
 ###  Shubham Rekkawar